Skip to Main Content

 Where to get a $300,000 mortgage

-To get a $300,000 home loan, you’ll want to get quotes from at least a few different lenders.
+To get a $300,000 home loan, you’ll want to get quotes from several lenders.
 Though this can be done by reaching out to each mortgage company directly, you can also compare lender options with an online marketplace like Credible.

-Once you receive your quotes, you’ll want to compare them line by line.
-You should look at the interest rate, total costs on closing day, any origination fees, mortgage points you’re being charged, and more.
+Once you receive your quotes, compare the interest rate, total costs on closing day, any origination fees, mortgage points you’re being charged, and more.

 After you determine the best offer, you can move forward with that lender’s application and submit any required documentation.